 Take a peek at my repurposed picture frame shelf set up for a dry fit.
 Lookin’ good, isn’t it?
 It would be better if the pic wasn’t fuzzy…meh.

 Before attaching the shelves to each frame, I spray painted them a few coats.
 Once done, I attached with my drill and screws into the pocket holes I created.
 Easy-peasy.

 After that, I cut two piecse of beadboard for backing and attached using my nailer.
 I gave one of the shelves painted beadboard, while the other got wallpaper placed on the reverse side of the beadboard using wallpaper paste.
 To mount the shelves to the wall, I use keyhole hangers attached to the top back.

 Ready to see my dynamic duo in action?
 I’m so eager to hear which one is your favorite.
 First is the gilded ornate frame in all its glory.

 I’m smitten with the bold colors and excited that the blue paint was the perfect match.
 I used that same blue on this chest of drawers and love its regal feel.

 The second repurposed picture frame shelf has a bit more subtle feel and the embossed wallpaper really adds the antique feel to it.

 These shelves are nice because they’re deep enough to make a fun vignette, but not so deep that they intrude into your room.

 So…I have to ask…which one strikes your fancy?
 Both work for most any room in the house: kitchen spice rack, bathroom for toiletries, bedroom display, or any room for any use.
-You can find both shelves available in my online shop along with all of my other redeemed furniture, vintage finds, and handmade goods.
+You can find both shelves available in my online shop (brown has SOLD)along with all of my other redeemed furniture, vintage finds, and handmade goods.